Alphavirus: Diagnosis, prevention, and control

-Research
+Use of alphaviruses for gene therapy and vaccination

 Alphaviruses are of interest to gene therapy researchers, in particular the Ross River virus, Sindbis virus, Semliki Forest virus, and Venezuelan equine encephalitis virus have all been used to develop viral vectors for gene delivery.
 Of particular interest are the chimeric viruses that may be formed with alphaviral envelopes and retroviral capsids.
 Such chimeras are termed pseudotyped viruses.
 Alphaviral envelope pseudotypes of retroviruses or lentiviruses are able to integrate the genes that they carry into the expansive range of potential host cells that are recognized and infected by the alphaviral envelope proteins E2 and E1.
 The stable integration of viral genes is mediated by the retroviral interiors of these vectors.

 There are limitations to the use of alphaviruses in the field of gene therapy due to their lack of targeting, however, through the introduction of variable antibody domains in a non-conserved loop in the structure of E2, specific populations of cells have been targeted.
 Furthermore, the use of whole alphaviruses for gene therapy is of limited efficacy both because several internal alphaviral proteins are involved in the induction of apoptosis upon infection and also because the alphaviral capsid mediates only the transient introduction of mRNA into host cells.
 Neither of these limitations extend to alphaviral envelope pseudotypes of retroviruses or lentiviruses.
 However, the expression of Sindbis virus envelopes may lead to apoptosis, and their introduction into host cells upon infection by Sindbis virus envelope pseudotyped retroviruses may also lead to cell death.
 The toxicity of Sindbis viral envelopes may be the cause of the very low production titers realized from packaging cells constructed to produce Sindbis pseudotypes.

 Another branch of research involving alphaviruses is in vaccination.
-Alphaviruses are apt to be engineered to create replicon vectors which efficiently induce humoral and T-cell immune responses.
+Alphaviruses can be engineered to create replicon vectors which efficiently induce humoral and T-cell immune responses.
+In these contexts, replicons have been termed self-amplifying RNA.
+The replicons lack the ability to transmit to new cells as they lack the sequences encoding for structural proteins, which are replaced with a gene of interest such as an antigen for generation of immunity against a disease.
 They could therefore be used to vaccinate against viral, bacterial, protozoan, and tumor antigens.